-14 Signs Your Friend Likes You: How to Tell If Your Best Friend Is Secretly Attracted to You
+14 Signs Your Friend Likes You and How to Tell If They're Crushing

-Does my best friend have feelings for me?
+Does my friend secretly have feelings for me?

 If you're wondering this, don't fret—you're not alone!
 Developing a crush on a friend isn't uncommon in the slightest, so it's definitely possible that your friend is attracted to you.

 Before anything else, however, ask yourself these questions:

 - Are you bothered by the signs that your friend likes you, or do you welcome them eagerly?

 You should consider these questions because if you like your friend as more than a friend, you will probably interpret their actions differently and see "signs" that aren't really there.
 So before you worry about how to tell if your friend likes you, consider any possible biases that you might have.
 If you don't think you're simply seeing what you want to see, your friend may indeed be interested in being more than just your buddy.
 Signs a guy likes you can also be different from signs a girl likes you.
 Still, some things stay consistent no matter what.
 Here are some common ways to tell if your friend wants to take your relationship to the next level.

 14 Signs Your Friend Is Attracted to You:

 - They want to be alone with you.